emojica2/Histone_PTM_Quantification_Pipeline/README.md

 # Histone PTM Quantification Pipeline

-This repository corresponds to the publication entitled, "A strategy to characterize the global histone PTM landscape within tissues of non-model organisms" (Mojica and Kültz, in press).
+This repository corresponds to the publication entitled, "A strategy to characterize the global histone PTM landscape within tissues of non-model organisms" (Mojica and Kültz, in review).

 This repository includes two Rmd files in the "code" folder: